johnelse/docker-arm-dev/README.md

 aarch64
 ```

-Use `build.sh` to build the develepment environment container, and `run.sh` to
+Use `build-and-run.sh` to build the development environment and launch it
-launch it interactively.
-You may want to edit the platform requested in both
+interactively.
+You may want to edit the platform requested in this script,
-these scripts, and/or the set of packages specified in the `Dockerfile`.
+and/or the set of packages specified in the `Dockerfile`.

 Some useful links: